GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

-The standardized three-week lookback window for generating these topics protects user privacy by limiting the total amount of data made available to ad solution providers.
+The standardized three-week lookback window for generating these topics protects user privacy by limiting the total amount of data made available to ad tech providers.
 However, different categories of products and services have different consideration cycles ranging from days to months, making this API useful for advertisers whose customer purchase cycle aligns with the Topic's lookback window.

-* **FLEDGE API**: As in the affinity use case, this API gives ad tech platforms the ability to create their own segments, such as "in-market auto buyers."
-If the ad tech solution provider has other websites in its partner network that pertain to "in-market auto buyers," they can also add visitors for those sites to this same segment while maintaining cross-site user privacy.
-FLEDGE is particularly useful for an ad tech solution when there is a direct publisher/advertiser relationship that allows data partnership, and a need for greater customization than Topics would allow.
+* **FLEDGE API**: As with the affinity use case, this API gives ad tech platforms the ability to create their own segments, such as "in-market auto buyers."
+If the ad tech provider has other websites in its partner network that pertain to "in-market auto buyers," they can also add visitors for those sites to this same segment while maintaining cross-site user privacy.
+FLEDGE is particularly useful for an ad tech provider when there is a direct publisher/advertiser relationship that allows data partnership, and a need for greater customization than Topics would allow.
-* **Topics API + Attribution Reporting API**: By combining Topics and the Attribution Reporting API, you can expand the lists of topics that map to specific conversions, such as purchases, creating additional ways to reach an in-market audience.
+* **Topics API + Attribution Reporting API**: By combining Topics and the Attribution Reporting API, you can expand the lists of topics that map to specific conversions (such as purchases), which creates additional ways to reach an in-market audience.

 For example, analysis or machine learning systems may uncover that users who saw an ad about scuba gear, and bought it, very often have "Beaches & Islands"